-We don't take prayer requests before prayer, but we encourage you to give them to God during our time of supplication, and we will support you in your request.
+Rather than taking prayer requests before the prayer time, we encourage you to give your requests to God during our time of supplication, and we will agree with you in prayer (Matt.
+18:19).

-Thanksgiving: We end with thanksgiving, praising Him for what He's done and looking forward in faith to what He will do.
+Thanksgiving: We end with thanksgiving, praising God for what He's done and looking forward in faith to what He will do.
 "Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us" (Eph.
 3:20).